Convergence of spherical averages for actions of Fuchsian Groups

-\begin{definition} The \emph{set of states} $\Xi$ of our Markov chain is the set of all states of types $B,C,D,E$ from the set $\widehat{\Xi}$ and of all subtypes of type $A$ states enumerated in the previous list.
+Finally we are able to list the states ${\Xi}$. \begin{definition} The \emph{set of states} $\Xi$ of our Markov chain is the set of all states of types $B,C,D,E$ from the set $\widehat{\Xi}$ and of all subtypes of type $A$ states enumerated in the previous list.
 We denote the projection from $\Xi$ to $\widehat{\Xi}$ by $\pi$. \end{definition}

 Finally, let us define sets $\Xi_S, \Xi_F\subset\Xi$ as follows: